zhamby1/SDEV120-1BH-M01/README.md

 In this class we will mainly use numbers and text

-Numbers can use all the mathematical operators just like in your math
+Numbers can use all the mathematical operators just like in your math class

 - '+' - addition
 - '-' - subtration